umasme/2025-2026/README.md

 This repository houses **software, hardware, simulation, datasets, and documentation** to support the NASA Lunabotics 2025 competition.

 ---
+## To Build
+1. Download Docker
+2. Open VS Code and switch to WS directory
+3. Install the dev containers extension
+4. Control + Shift + P to access command palette
+5. Search for Dev Containers: Reopen in Container
+6. Voila

+## After Each Commit
+Update DEVLOG.md with a summary of changes.
+Commits shall be made to the develop branch after main branch docker is working.

 ## 📖 Project Overview